Palimony in the United States: Background

 Oral or implied contracts are often taken into consideration also.

-In 1983, only three states legally rejected palimony, but, as of 2016, twenty-four states legally reject palimony.
+In 1981, only three states legally rejected palimony, but, as of 2025, 21 states legally reject palimony.

 Marvin v.
 Marvin

 Michelle Triola spent several years living with actor Lee Marvin.
 After their breakup, she legally adopted the surname Marvin despite never having been married to him and claimed he had promised to support her for the rest of her life.
-In the end, in Marvin v.
-Marvin, the California Supreme Court ruled that Triola had not proven the existence of a contract between herself and Mr. Marvin that gave her an interest in his property.
+Represented by flamboyant attorney Marvin Mitchelson, she sued Lee Marvin in Marvin v.
+Marvin, a high-profile civil lawsuit -- its outcome was reported in a banner headline across the top of the front page of the Los Angeles Times on April 18, 1979.
+Marvin was represented by his longtime attorneys at the law firm of Goldman & Kagon, including David Kagon, Mark A. Goldman, and Louis L. Goldman, who Marvin reportedly had had on retainer for more than 20 years.
+In the end, the California Supreme Court ruled that Triola had not proven the existence of a contract between herself and Mr. Marvin that gave her an interest in his property.
 Thus, the common law rule applied to the situation without alteration, and she took away from the relationship and the household what she brought to it.

-The court went on to explain that, while the state abolished common law marriage in 1896, California law recognizes non-marital relationship contracts.
+The court went on to explain that, while the state abolished common-law marriage in 1896, California law recognizes non-marital relationship contracts.
 These contracts may be express or implied, oral or written, but they must be provable in any case.
-The contract may also provide for a sexual relationship as long as it is not a contract for sexual services.
+As established in cases like Trutalli vs. Meraviglia (1932) and Hill vs. Estate of Westbrook (1952), such contracts are only enforceable if they are not based upon an agreement to cohabit or provide sexual services.
+The courts have consistently held that while cohabitants may lawfully contract concerning property ownership and compensation for services like housekeeping, such agreements must be independent of and not in consideration for their non-marital relationship.
 Eventually, the California Court of Appeal ruled that, since Michelle Triola and Lee Marvin never had a contract, she was not entitled to any money.

 Due to the notoriety of the case, subsequent lawsuits involving cohabitating but unmarried parties trying to enforce promises of support or property rights came to be known as Marvin actions or Marvin claims.